spryker/docker-sdk/docs/02-development-usage/06-running-tests.md

 To run tests in a dedicated testing container:

-1. Start a new container in the testing mode:
+1. Start a new container in testing mode:
 ```bash
 docker/sdk testing
 ```

-2. Run tests:
+2. Run Codeception:
 ```bash
 codecept run
 ```

+#### Running tests in a dedicated testing container with a single command

-* you can run `docker/sdk testing codecept run`.
+To run tests in a dedicated testing container with a single command, run `docker/sdk testing codecept run`.

+The command runs tests as follows:

+1. Start a new container in testing mode.
+2. Run Codeception.
+3. Stop the container.

 ### How do I choose a webdriver?

-To choose a webdriver, update your `deploy.*.yml`.
+To choose a webdriver, update `deploy.*.yml`.

-Chromedriver is the default webdriver shipped with docker/sdk.
+Chromedriver is the default webdriver shipped with Docker SDK.

 The Chromedriver configuration looks as follows in the deploy file:
 ```yaml